 This was the view from the window.

 The courtyard was super cute.
 When I first arrived, I kept thinking to myself how weird the hotel smelled… and then I realized it was the smell of fondue.
-Let’s just say it’s… a challenging scent.
+Let’s just say it’s… an interesting scent.

 They had a single computer available for use.
 This made me remember when I was staying in a hotel in Kyoto in 2016 with a sprained ankle and desperately working on my final paper for my Islamic theology class on a shared computer in the lobby with a Japanese keyboard at 1 in the morning.
-Just writing that sentence was exhausting.
+That’s an experience I’ll be happy to never have again.

 I had a late lunch at a nearby eco… co-op type… cafe?
 It seemed to be popular with locals and immensely crowded.
 The waiter resembled Jonathan Van Ness and had a similarly cheerful attitude.
 I had a coffee and a mixed salad for 20 francs.